atomicateam/atomica/README.md

-# OPTIMA CORE README
+# ATOMICA README

-This is Optima Core.
+This is Atomica.